-(1) Restrictions.
+Restrictions.
 All uses and development must not cause or permit ground vibration into the property of another person that exceeds the limits set forth below in this section.
-(Shortened for brevity)

-Response: The proposed new building will be used as office space and will not create ground vibration.
-This standard does not apply.
+(Shortened for brevity) Response: The proposed new development will not cause or permit ground vibration as described and measured in this section.
+This standard is met.